Key Takeaways

 The Hartford ranks second in Maryland for general liability coverage, with competitive rates and coverage options.
 A broader endorsement menu, which includes liquor liability, EPLI and cyber coverage, makes it a good fit for Maryland businesses with complex or changing risk profiles.
 The Hartford also offers higher limits for those outgrowing standard $1 million/$2 million policies.

-Maryland tech and healthcare businesses see the largest savings at 27%, while education and wholesale operations save 26%.
-The Hartford's pricing works better for growing teams: it’s the best option for small businesses with five to 49 employees but drops to second for solo operators.
-The buying process is also slower, with quotes typically requiring agent involvement rather than instant online binding.
-However, customer reviews praise responsive phone support and fair settlements.
+Maryland tech and health care businesses see the largest savings at 27%, while education and wholesale operations save 26%.
+The Hartford's pricing works better for growing teams: it's the best option for small businesses with five to 49 employees but drops to second for solo operators.
+The buying process is also slower, with quotes usually requiring agent involvement rather than instant online binding.
+Still, customer reviews praise responsive phone support and fair settlements.

 Where The Hartford performs best: